mintware-de/native-cron/README.md

 This package helps you to manage and modify your native *nix crontabs.

+See also [`mintware-de/native-cron-bundle`](https://github.com/mintware-de/native-cron-bundle) if you're looking for a Symfony bundle.

 ## Features

 - View / add / edit / delete system cron jobs